Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 # 8. Useful commands

+> In SBC mode, start the 'DuetPi Management Plugin' in DWC > Settings > Plugins ( > External Plugins in versions prior to RRF 3.6.0) to enable the extra Gcode commands listed below.
+{.is-info}

-For a full list of SBC-related commands, see this page in the [DSF Github repository](https://github.com/Duet3D/DuetSoftwareFramework/tree/master/src/DuetPiManagementPlugin){target=_blank}.
+For a full list of SBC-related commands, see this page in the [DuetPi Management Plugin Github repository](https://github.com/Duet3D/DuetSoftwareFramework/tree/master/src/DuetPiManagementPlugin){target=_blank}.

 ## Shutdown or Reboot SBC

-Rather than just yanking the power cord from the SBC, from RRF 3.4, you can command a 'graceful' shutdown or reboot of the SBC from DWC, by sending:
+Rather than just yanking the power cord from the SBC, from RRF 3.4, you can command a 'graceful' shutdown or reboot of the SBC from DWC, by sending (requires DuetPi Management Plugin):
 ```
 M999 B-1 P"OFF" ; Shut down SBC
 M999 B-1 ; Reboot SBC
 ```

 Or connect via SSH, or open a terminal, and send `sudo systemctl poweroff` to shutdown, or `sudo systemctl reboot` to reboot.

 If you have a keyboard and monitor connected to your SBC, or connect via VNC, you can simply use the Operating system shutdown and reboot menu option.